serokell/blog-posts/existential-vs-universal-quantification/article.md

 You can't do that with an universally quantified list because every element in that list would need to have the same type.
 But, there are not many things you can do with elements of this list.
 Since the type of elements is unknown at the use-site, you can't address it, nor can you pass it to functions that expect values of concrete type.
+`Data.Typeable` module's functionality can help to circumvent this restriction.
+It allows you to cast one type (even unknown) to another one.

-However, adding constraints to the `a` variable may improve the situation:
+Adding constraints to the `a` variable may also improve the situation:

 ```haskell
 -- You need to enable either `ExistentialQuantification` or `GADTs` extension to use this syntax